ratokeshi/endo-google-cloud-platform/src/jobs/instances-get/README.md

 *  Folder name - alphabetical listing of folders results in order placed in Octoblu flow interface
 *  List of files to change in job
     *  action.coffee - no immediate changes needed to this file
-    *  form.cson - list of variables needed from the user
+    *  form.cson - list of variables needed from the user.
+The four items below are referenced as properties in the message.cson
        ```javascript
           angular: [
-             'data.projectname'
+             'data.field1'
+             'data.field2'
+             'data.field3'
+             'data.field4etc'
              ]
        ```
     *  index.coffee - no changes - this points to the other files in the job folder